amarkantku/frequently-asked-front-end-interview-questions/README.md

 13. What is HTML quirks mode?

-14. What is createDocumentFragment?
+14. What is `createDocumentFragment`?
 How does it work?

 15. What is Fetch API, what are the limitations of Fetch API?